Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Textbook Question

 Describe each of the following as a physical or chemical property:b.
-Apple slices turn brown when they are exposed to air.
+Hydrogen reacts readily with oxygen.

 Verified step by step guidance